jamesone/community-social-media-server/README.md

 # community-social-media-server
-Users report locations certain things, for example, a medical emergency!
+Users report locations for certain things.
+E.g a medical emergency or a traffic jam!

 This is the backend for the community-social-media-app:

 https://github.com/jamesone/community-social-media-app